-To perform string-to-binary conversions correctly for building a java.sql.Timestamp or java.sql.Time object, all the DATETIME fields must be specified for the chosen date string representation.
+Explanation: To perform string-to-binary conversions correctly for building a java.sql.Time object, all the DATETIME fields must be specified for the chosen date string representation.
 For java.sql.Timestamp objects, the year, month, day, hour, minute, and second parts must be specified in the string representation.
 For java.sql.Time objects, the hour, minute, and second parts must be specified in the string representation.